11 Best Software Documentation Tools in 2024

 Confluence

-Confluence is a popular collaboration tool developed by Atlassian.
+Confluence Atlassian Confluence is one of the oldest software documentation tools on the market.
 Designed for both internal and external documentation, Confluence offers a powerful editor with rich formatting options that enable the creation of visually appealing documents.
-Its seamless integration with other Atlassian products, such as Jira and Bitbucket, makes it an excellent choice for organizations that already use these tools.
+Its seamless integration with other Atlassian products, such as Jira and Bitbucket, makes it an excellent choice for organizations that already use these other tools.

 Main Features